 - cooking spray or butter, for greasing

-- Preheat your oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Prepare the baking dish with cooking spray or butter.
-Sometimes I end up using a 9x13 inch pan if I prepare too many potatoes or if we want lots of layers we have a deep casserole dish to use instead.
-The decision is up to you.
+If you want lots of layers, use a 9x13 inch pan or a deep casserole dish.
 Set aside.

 - Pull out all of the ingredients.

-- Wash and peel your potatoes.
+- Wash and peel potatoes.
 Slice or chop and set aside.

-- Next, boil potatoes, in salted water, until starting to become tender, usually not more than 10 minutes.
+- Next, boil potatoes in salted water, until they start to become tender; usually not more than 10 minutes.
 Do not overcook the potatoes or they will become mushy!
 Depending on the size of the potatoes, timing is difficult to predict.
 Drain.

-- Keep a few tablespoons of the bacon fat in your skillet and add your sliced onions.
+- Keep a few tablespoons of the bacon fat in the skillet and add sliced onions.
 Stir onions, over medium heat, until onions become very tender and start to brown.

 - Add garlic, combine with onions and remove from heat.

-- Sprinkle onions all over top of your potatoes, then bacon,
+- Scatter onions all over top of potatoes, then the bacon.

 - Add cheese.
 Then repeat the process.